 You have to remember that prevention is never 100% effective because you always have the human element or you know, sometimes IT folks joke, the layer eight vulnerability.
 And that's because people are going to click on an email or respond to something they shouldn't, download something they shouldn't.
 That's why it's so important to have detection and intelligence because those are required to stop those attacks before they reach the end of that cyber kill chain.

 (BF): It sounds like managed detection and response enables you to respond quickly and more accurately to cyber threats in giving you more control and ability to protect your IT systems and data, as well as your brand.
 Shawn, what else can you share here on this topic right now?

-(SB): Yes, the one other thing I'd add is, it's really critical that organizations have a strong incident response plan that details the actions for every step of an attack, as well as a comprehensive data recovery plan.
+(SB): Yes, the one other thing I'd add is, it's really critical that organisations have a strong incident response plan that details the actions for every step of an attack, as well as a comprehensive data recovery plan.
 Both of those should be well tested.
-I mean, should you be hit with an attack, this will help minimize the impact.
-It's not necessarily technology but it plays a huge part in an organization’s cybersecurity program.
+I mean, should you be hit with an attack, this will help minimise the impact.
+It's not necessarily technology but it plays a huge part in an organization’s cybersecurity programme.

 (SB): Yeah, definitely I mean from a reputational standpoint, businesses are judged on how they prevent and respond to those inevitable security events.

 (SD): Yeah, and Brian I'll add that first of all, I couldn't agree more with what you're saying.
 And I think that when you look at the current cyber threat landscape, many, many, many companies should be asking themselves if they can afford not to invest in security through the lens of, “Will we even be here if we don't?”

 Here in the United States, 60% of SMBs go out of business within six months of a successful cyber-attack and on top of that, only 5% estimate that they can survive an attack without suffering some sort of damage to their business.